As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - The fight scene between Littlefoot's mother and Sharptooth, which leads to her death.
 They were originally planning on showing the scene where Sharptooth takes a bite out of Littlefoot's mother's back in full color instead of in shadow.

 - The Sharptooth himself is this trope.
 Imagine a large, extremely vicious T. rex that simply does not give up until he kills his target, no matter how many times said target escapes.
 Not to mention the fact that the main characters are in constant fear of him and have to always watch their backs.
 The scene where the beast ambushes them while they were asleep shows that he can attack anywhere.

 - He's even worse in the novel.
 In the movie, he's mostly portrayed as an instinctive force of nature bordering on Super-Persistent Predator, but in the novel he's more akin to a narcissistic serial killer who fancies himself above other dinosaurs.
-He's hunting the children for petty revenge (Littlefoot and Cera in particular, as the former blinded him in one eye with a thorn and the latter used him as a headbutting practice target while he was knocked out)note , and during his hunt, he toys with them just to enjoy seeing their terror before he kills them.
+He's hunting the children for petty revenge (Littlefoot and Cera in particular, as the former blinded him in one eye with a thorn and the latter used him as a headbutting practice target while he was knocked out)note , and during his hunt, he toys with them just to enjoy watching them tremble in horror before he'll kill them.
 And when he finds the entrance to the Great Valley, the novel says that he growled and sniffed the air "in evil joy", which would hint that he likely kills other dinosaurs for fun, and the next thing he plans to do after he kills the children would be going around doing a killing spree in the Great Valley...